Discover why people are moving from Salesforce's CRM system to HubSpot and how you could benefit.

-Switching such an important system is a bigger project than simply clicking your way through a setup wizard.
-However, this doesn’t mean it has to be a painful, expensive, risky, or time-consuming experience.
+Switching CRM systems is a bigger project than simply clicking your way through a setup wizard.
+But this doesn’t mean it has to be a painful, expensive, risky, or time-consuming experience.

 You may have already read that it’s easy to migrate from Salesforce to HubSpot — and it is (technically).
 The native integration between the two platforms makes it simple to import contacts, companies, deals and more, and also to import their relationships.

 5 factors to consider before deciding to migrate your CRM

 Before you embark on the journey of making the case for migrating, there are some factors to consider:

 - Verifying if your sales reps have adopted the current CRM system